sunilyadav8/javascript-interview-programs-and-questions/README.md

 }
 ```

-Solution 2. using for loop.
+Solution 2.
+Using for loop.

 ```
     function getUnique(array){